chicken-1/OOP/README.md

 - Lookup function to search for any words from the personalized dictionary.
 - Interactive games to memorize vocabulary.

 We use JavaFX and Scene Builder for front-end development.
-Inheritance trees for both version are also included in the repository.
+Inheritance trees for each version are also included in the repository.

 ## Content
 - [Version 1: Command Line](https://github.com/chicken-1/OOP/tree/main/Dictionary_3_5/src/main/base)